 It is important to recognise that investors want to make as much money as possible from their investment.
-That is the business that they are in.
+That is the business that you are in.

-Typically an investor will seek to invest at € per share and sell at € or more per share.
-Whilst that is the usual aim, outcomes can be lower than this.
+Typically an investor will seek to invest at €1 per share and sell at €7 or more per share.
+Whilst that is the usual aim, outcomes can be lower than this (see earlier discussion on rewards13).